What age does a car become a classic?

 My car’s pretty old.
 Do I need classic car insurance?

-Because there’s no hard and fast rule about what a classic car is, it depends on the insurance provider.
-Most mainstream providers will insure cars built from the 1970s onwards, and you can compare prices for cars from this era at Comparethemarket.
+Because there’s no hard and fast rule on classic car insurance age and whether you need specialist insurance, it depends on the insurance provider.
+Most mainstream providers will insure cars built from the 1970s onwards and you can compare prices for cars from this era at Compare the Market.
 Get a quote for classic car insurance.

 If your car is older than that, you might need to consider specialist classic car insurance.